mikeizbicki/cmc-csci145-math166/project/README.md

 | 5  / 20       | B                | >500      | >25            | >25                | >25      | >25            |
 | 2  / 20       | B-               |           |                |                    |          |                |

-(*) This is the grade you'd get in the course if you've completed all the other
+(*) This is the grade you'd get in the course if your grade on the non-project portion of the course is 90%.

 *I may choose to raise your grade if I feel that it was better than the social media engagement indicates.*